Food

 - provisions for printing on the pack or container copies of the relevant certificates,

-- prohibiting sale for human consumptions of food in a pack or container which does not contain the requisite label
+- prohibiting sale for human consumption of food in a pack or container which does not contain the requisite label

-- provisions prohibiting the sale for human consumptions of food, of a nature substance or quality inferior o the samples certified for examination.
+- provisions prohibiting the sale for human consumption of food of a natural substance or quality inferior to the samples certified for examination.

 Contravention of the regulations is an offence.